Parkinson's research volunteers share their experience in Parliament

 Dave, Andrew's father, has been helping to recruit more people into research trials and speaks to people in his community to raise awareness of the condition.
 Both also give their time to improve future research projects via Public and Patient Involvement Groups.

-"We can all play a role in research, even if you don't have Parkinson's, there are a range of activities you can do, from paper-based surveys, to donating your brain to research."
+"We can all play a role in research, even if you don't have Parkinson's, there're a range of activities you can do, from paper-based surveys, to donating your brain to research."

 The vital role of charities in medical research